osquery/osquery/docs/wiki/deployment/aws-logging.md

 4. `default` profile in the AWS config files
 5. Profile from the EC2 Instance Metadata Service

 All of the STS configuration flags are optional.
-However, if `aws_sts_arn_role` is set, you can utilise temparary credentials via assume role with [AWS Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
+However, if `aws_sts_arn_role` is set, you can utilise temporary credentials via assume role with [AWS Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

 ### Kinesis Streams